NikMark10/Flux/README.md

 # Flux
-flux is an android app created by Nikhil kumar pal till now it is in development stage
+flux is an android app created by anonymous till now it is in development stage